Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "I think Yan dream of that."

 "He ain’t wrong.
-Anyway…If I see you there, I’ll introduce you to something called beer."
+Anyway...
+If I see you there, I’ll introduce you to something called beer."

 That got him a smirk from a sharp-eared Hoeff, who was in the next tree over with one of the machine guns.

 "Don’t write us off just yet, Playboy," he said.
 "My radio just blinked."

-Walsh immediately dived for his pack and was intensely focused on…whatever it was he was doing.
+Walsh immediately dived for his pack and was intensely focused on... whatever it was he was doing.

 "...What does that mean?"
 Julian asked.